fvarelacid/strive-projects/Yelp_Berlin/README.md

 ## What's about:
-Scrapped all business categories on yelp.com in Berlin to find the best type of business to open.
+Scrapped all business categories on yelp.com in Berlin to find the best type of business to invest.

 ## Analysis Assumptions:
-- Using the Pareto Law we looked for:
+- Using Pareto Law we looked for:
     - The worst rated categories - High Opportunity of Improvement (unhappy clients)

     - The categories with the most reviews - High Demand